yfaway/zone-apis/README.md

 1. The item definitions and bindings in OpenHab.
 2. The [HABApp](https://habapp.readthedocs.io/en/latest/installation.html) process that communicates with OpenHab via the REST API.
-3. This Zone API Python library integrated with HABapp via a HABApp rule.
+3. This Zone API Python library, integrated with HABapp via a single HABApp rule.

-It is a more complicated architecture compared to having everything running within OpenHab, but on the other hand, we can use Python 3 libraries.
+It is a more complicated architecture compared to having everything running within OpenHab process, but on the other hand, we can use Python 3 libraries.
 See [here](https://community.openhab.org/t/habapp-vs-jsr223-jython/112914) for the comparison between HABApp and JSR223 Jython.

 ## 1. Install the libraries